libriscv/docs/docs/godot_intro/cppprogram.md

 If it is not working, you need to set the docker path manually by going to **Project** -> **Project Settings** -> `editor/script/docker` and modifying to the path where you have installed docker.
 If left blank it will use what it finds in the **PATH** variable.

-Also, after each update you will need to `docker pull` the container in order to keep it updated to the latest API.

 :::

 ## The C++ API

-The C++ API tries to mimick godot-cpp when it makes sense to do so.
+The C++ API tries to mimick godot-cpp when it makes sense to do so, and it otherwise provides the entire GDScript API.
 You can find [the C++ API implementation here](https://github.com/libriscv/godot-sandbox/tree/main/program/cpp/api), and [the C++ API reference here](../godot_docs/cppapi.md).
+For everything else, you can refer to the official Godot documentation.

 ## ELF Script